 As I have already reviewed Castles of Burgundy in detail, this review is going to cover the port of it from a physical entity to a digital one.
 I won’t be covering how to play and the rules.

 Since there is so much information to digest, some players may have trouble following along on a normal size phone screen.
 We had no issues but we also have a deep understanding of the game.
-I did have issues clicking on some spaces on the board due to the amount of clickable items.
-This could be my fat fingers but I think it had more to do with the small screen as I had no issue on my touchscreen Chromebook.
+I had no problem navigating the screen and clicking on tiles and placing them where I wanted them to go.

 The app does a good job of including a handful of tutorial options for players new to the game and new to the app.
 I honestly only see these being useful if you’re brand new to the game.

 Besides the artwork update, the game streamlines the bookkeeping and set-up that occurs between rounds.
 On the fastest setting (you can change how quick the animations occur), I could finish a two-player AI game in fifteen minutes and a two-player human game with passing in about twenty-five.
 Roughly, the added AI players add another five minutes as the game forces you to watch your opponents turns.
-I could do without this as I can figure out what they’re doing by what’s missing from the queue.
+I could do without this as I can figure out what they’re doing by what’s missing from the queue and the game allows players to view one anothers boards.
 If there was a way to skip this, I would totally sign-up so I could speed the game up even more.

-Like other apps from Digidice, Castles of Burgundy allows you to play a local game against AI (with three different difficulties to choose from), pass and play against another human player (and AI), connected play against a friend with the app, and ranked matches against strangers.
+Like other apps from Digidiced, Castles of Burgundy allows you to play a local game against AI (with three different difficulties to choose from), pass and play against another human player (and AI), connected play against a friend with the app and ranked matches against strangers.

 There is a noticeable difference in the difficulty levels and I do feel like I’m playing a more seasoned player when facing the higher levels.
 The AI does have their tendencies (such as zeroing in on Silver Mines no matter what) but so do human players so I don’t take much stock in that.

 The game features achievements and statistics for your pleasure but the achievements are really lame.
 There are only five and they range from playing an online game to winning 100 games.
-They don’t make me want to play to unlock them.
+They don’t make me want to play to unlock them and they’re just there.

-Speaking of the difference between the two platforms, besides screen size, I didn’t see any differences between them.
+Regarding the difference between the two platforms (Android/Tablet), besides screen size, I didn’t see any differences between them.
 The app ran smoothly on both and the only gripe that would be for extended plays (multiple games in a row), the app will drain your battery regardless of what you play on.

-The tan color for the buildings and the grey color for the mines was far too close to me and if it wasn’t for my familiarity with the maps, I would have easily gotten the colors confused.
+The tan color for the buildings and the grey color for the mines was far too close to me at first and if it wasn’t for my familiarity with the maps, I would have easily gotten the colors confused.
+I’ve since gotten used to it but it was definitely an issue my first few plays.

 The price was $9.99 which to me is high for a board game app, particularly one where I can purchase the physical copy routinely for ten dollars more.
 I tend to view board game apps as ways to try the game before buying physically or as a compliment for when I’m traveling (Patchwork being a prime culprit).
 I don’t know if the Castles of Burgundy app fills either of those needs.
 The app looks different enough from the physical edition (not including the deluxe edition, which we’re still awaiting news on) that you might love the artwork but hate what the other version has.
 I also don’t know